rkirk7/GlobetrottingKirks/blog-posts/2020-02-21-new-zealand-adrenaline-rush-2-death-defying-weeks.md

----
-title: "New Zealand adrenaline rush: 2 death-defying weeks"
+# New Zealand adrenaline rush: Two death-defying weeks
-date: 2020-02-21
-categories:
-  - "new-zealand"
-  - "travel"
-tags:
-  - "fox-glacier-guides"
-  - "kaituna-cascades"
-  - "kepler-great-walk"
-  - "skydive-southern-alps"
-  - "white-water-rafting"
-  - "wildwire"
-coverImage: "2019-skydiving-glenorchy-new-zealand-mm-a-second-outta-the-plane-g0026444.jpg"
----
+*2020-02-21*

 Adrenaline junkie?
 Me?

-My daughter made me do it, your honor.
+My daughter made me do it, Your Honor.

 Regan wanted to go all out during our two weeks in New Zealand; I turned 60 in October and wanted to wrap the year in style, so she didn't have to twist my arm, much.
 Except for the whole jumping out of a perfectly fine airplane thing.